Home (Alone) Roasting

 Lesson #1 – The Hair Drier

-Could I beat the cold season and continue to roast all winter?
+Could I beat the cold season and continue roasting all winter?
 I decided to innovate.
 That was my first mistake.
-My first idea was to use a hair drier to heat the top of the popper while roasting.
+My first idea was to use a hair dryer to heat the top of the popper while roasting.
 It seemed like a sensible idea at the time.
-However, all this did was blow chaff and a good amount of beans out of the popper.
+However, all this did was blow chaff and many beans out of the popper.

 Lesson #1 – Don’t use a hair dryer for home roasting